 Advantages and disadvantages of the Rent a Room scheme

-The biggest advantage of the scheme is that you can earn £7,500 a year absolutely tax-free.
+The biggest advantage of the scheme is you can earn £7,500 a year absolutely tax-free.

-However, that advantage might be outweighed for some people by the fact that you cannot claim any expenses related to the letting.
+However, this advantage might be outweighed for some people by the fact you cannot claim any expenses related to the letting.

 So if you have to spend money repairing wear and tear in the property or replacing a broken boiler, you won’t be able to deduct any expense against income if you let out your property under the Rent a Room scheme.

 You’ll need to work out for yourself whether you will be better off in or out of the Rent a Room scheme.